BareTools/.github/profile/README.md

 - 🖼️ **Image Resizer & Format Converter**
 - 🧹 **Download Cleaner**
 - 🗒️ **Simple To-Do or Notes App**
+- 📷 **Screenshot Tool** – A lightweight app to capture screenshots and annotate them.
+- 🔎 **Duplicate File Finder** – Helps find and remove duplicate files to free up disk space.
+- 🗂️ **File Organizer** – Automatically categorizes and organizes files into folders based on their type or metadata.
+- 📅 **Calendar & Event Reminder** – An app to manage events and send notifications for upcoming tasks or appointments.
+- 📝 **Markdown Editor** – A simple editor for writing in Markdown, with a live preview.
+- 📜 **Text Formatter** – For cleaning up and formatting text, removing unwanted spaces, line breaks, or converting case styles.
+- 📲 **Mobile Data Manager** – Monitors and manages mobile data usage, including warnings when nearing a limit.

 #### 🎯 Final Step